Stephen Wunker -- Managing Director

 As a consultant, Steve was a long-term colleague of Harvard Business School Professor Clayton Christensen in building up his innovation consulting practice, Innosight.
 He has co-written two articles with Professor Christensen and helped to put together his recent book on healthcare The Innovator’s Prescription.
 He also spent several years consulting at Bain & Company in their Boston and London offices.
 He has led New Markets Advisors since 2009.
 In that capacity, he publishes frequently in outlets such as Forbes, Harvard Business Review, and The Financial Times.
 He has also appeared over the years on Bloomberg and BBC television, and he has been a guest lecturer at Dartmouth’s Tuck School of Business.

 As an entrepreneur and corporate venturer, Steve has co-founded Yowzit, the leading site for ratings and reviews in Africa and India.
 Previously, he was Managing Director of Celpay, a mobile commerce start-up created by the pan-African cellular network Celtel.
 It was sold to the South African financial services group First Rand.
 He also served as Celtel’s Business Development Director prior to the company being sold to Zain of Kuwait.
 Additionally, he was CEO of Brainstorm, a developer of mobile software that acquired a start-up he founded, Saverfone.
 In that capacity he co-founded what is now the global Mobile Marketing Association.
-He was also responsible for taking the British electronics firm Psion into the cellphone market, where through Psion’s collaboration with Motorola he led development of one of the world’s first smartphones, and in a venture with Ericsson he brought to market the world’s first mobile Internet device outside Japan.
+He also led the team at Psion PLC that developed one of the world's first smartphones in collaboration with Motorola.

-Among his civic commitments, Steve is a member of the Long-Term Planning Committee for the Town of Ipswich, Massachusetts and a Board Member of Brookwood School.
+Among his civic commitments, Steve is a Trustee of Brookwood School and has been a member of the Long-Term Planning Committee for the Town of Ipswich, Massachusetts.
 He has also been advising institutions such as the US Agency for International Development on e-governance solutions for developing countries.

 Steve has an MBA from Harvard Business School, a Master’s of Public Administration from Columbia University, and a BA cum laude from Princeton University.
 He has lived in the US, UK, Netherlands, Japan, Ecuador, and Zambia.
 He now lives near Boston.